 The Metric Century for Saturday has some spectacular views, but with over 4,500 ft in elevation gain throughout the course, you’ll be working for them!
 (On the printed cue sheet in our Event Guide, you'll see there's an option to shorten this route to 52 miles by taking a simple short cut.)

 New for 2018 — The new Tour de Farm route is a 24.3 loop that starts and ends at St. Paul's Church with rest stops at Salem Church and a smaller, farm visit stop at Project Grows (which you can read more about in our Event Guide!)
 You will also pass "Fields of Gold" Farms: Eco-Farm on Shutterlee Mill Rd. and Cool Breeze Farms on Salem Church Rd.
 Please note: this route does NOT stop at the Saturday lunch location.
 Please follow driving directions in the Event Guide to locate the Saturday lunch stop at Sangerville-Towers Ruritan Community Center.

 Saturday’s Family Route

-The family route is a nice flat ride with only 200 feet of elevation gain over 11.5 miles.
-This flat ride can be shortened to 8 miles or to a little more than 3, depending on how far folks want to ride.
+NEW ROUTE in 2016: The family route is a fairly flat ride with about 700 feet of elevation gain over 13.2 miles.
+This ride can be shortened to 7 miles by taking the "super not-so-secret-shortcut", depending on how far the little ones want to ride.
 It goes past the lunch spot, so folks can either stop for lunch or ride back to Natural Chimneys and drive to lunch.

 Sunday Lazy Metric